+TO: Joan Shigekawa

+Senior Deputy Chairman

-- TO: Rocco Landesman Chairman - FROM: Tonie Jones Inspector General
+FROM: Tonie Jones

+Inspector General

-SUBJECT: Semiannual Report to the Congress: April 1, 2011 - September 30, 2011
+SUBJECT: Semiannual Report to the Congress: April 1, 2013 - September 30, 2013

-The Inspector General Act of 1978 (IG Act), as amended (5 U.S.C.
-App.), calls for the preparation of semiannual reports to the Congress summarizing the activities of the Office of Inspector General (OIG) for the six-month periods ending each March 31 and September 30.
-I am pleased to enclose the report for the period from April 1, 2011 to September 30, 2011.
+The Inspector General Act of 1978 (IG Act), as amended (5 USC App.), calls for the preparation of semiannual reports to the Congress summarizing the activities of the Office of Inspector General (OIG) for the six-month periods ending each March 31 and September 30.
+I am pleased to enclose the report for the period from April 1, 2013 - September 30, 2013.

-The Inspector General's report is intended to cover audits, inspections, evaluations, investigations and other reviews conducted by the OIG as well as our review of the OMB Circular A-133 audits conducted by independent auditors.
+The IG's report is intended to cover audits, inspections, evaluations, investigations and other reviews conducted by the OIG.
 The report also indicates the status of management decisions whether to implement or not to implement recommendations made by the OIG.
 The former President's Council on Integrity and Efficiency developed the reporting formats for Tables I and II to ensure consistent presentation by the Federal agencies.
 The tables provide only summary totals and do not include a breakdown by auditee.

-The Act requires that you transmit this report to the appropriate committees of the Congress within 30 days of receipt, together with any comments you may wish to make.
-Comments that you might offer should be included in your "Report on Final Action," a management report that is required to be submitted along with the Inspector General's report.
+The IG Act requires that you transmit this report to the appropriate committees of the Congress within 30 days of receipt, together with any comments you may wish to make.
+Comments that you might offer should be included in your "Report on Final Action," a management report that is required to be submitted along with the IG's report.
 We will work closely with your staff to assist in the preparation of the management report.
-The due date for submission of both reports to Congress is November 30, 2011.
+The due date for submission of both reports is November 30, 2013.

-I appreciate the continuing support we have received from the Chairman's Office and your managers throughout the Agency.
-Working together, I believe we have taken positive steps to improve Agency programs and operations.
+I appreciate the continuing support we have received from the Chairman's Office and your managers.
+Working together, I believe we have taken positive steps to improve NEA programs and operations.
 We look forward to continuing these efforts.